Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Project Proposal (DraftV1).md

 [7] J. H. Lee, “Development of Thermal Power Boiler System Simulator using neural network algorithm,” Journal of the Korea Society for Simulation, https://koreascience.kr/article/JAKO202029462558941.page (accessed Sep.
 21, 2024).

 ### Statement of Contribution:
+Layne Bowman worked on the Specifications and Constraints, and the Goals / Measures of Success.

 ### Gantt Chart: